smartcontractkit/external-adapters-js/packages/sources/anyblock/README.md

 | Required? |   Name    |        Description         | Options | Defaults to |
 | :-------: | :-------: | :------------------------: | :-----: | :---------: |
 |           | `API_KEY` | Blockdaemon API key to use |         |             |

+You can create a free API-Key at https://app.blockdaemon.com/signin/register

 ### Input Parameters